-Interventional cardiologists have lost their sense of touch which is needed to help them better navigate the rapid pace of innovation, and current solutions are creating visual overload and more complexity
+Sense of Touch is needed to navigate the rapid pace of innovation, particularly as current solutions are creating visual overload and more complexity with steeper learning curves

 There are many cardiac catheter-based procedures and intra-procedure use cases that could benefit from the technology we are developing but currently we are focusing on the following: